joshnicholas/blog/words/dont-be-trapped-by-the-straitjacket-of-training.md

 ---
-title: Don't be trapped by training
+title: Don"t be trapped by training
 date: 2020-01-02
 ---